AJAlabs/lockerjs/README.md

 # Locker.js - "A Node.js locker for your stuff"

 So you've created your "Hello World" app and want to start hacking on something a little more challenging?

-Locker.js is is simple project to learn Node.js.
+Locker.js is a simple project to learn Node.js.

-If you like it, please feel free to fork it or modify it.
+If you like it, please feel free to fork it and use it as your own.
 At the moment I don't have any future development plans for this project other than to use it to play around with Node.js.

 ### Installation